LifeFone Medical Alert Review

 Installation

 Fun Fact: LifeFone allows you to use a help button as either a wristband or pendant.
-To learn about my favorite wristbands, read my rundown of favorite medical alert bracelets.
+To learn about my favorite wristbands, read the rundown of my favorite medical alert bracelets.

 Testing LifeFone

-I tested the mobile unit several times at a variety of locations and times of day.
-The monitoring center’s response time ranged from 20 to 40 seconds, and averaged about 25 seconds.
+I tested the mobile unit several times at various locations and times of the day.
+The monitoring center’s response time ranged from 20 to 40 seconds and averaged about 25 seconds.
+Each time, monitoring agents were able to accurately report my location — down to the street location.

 LifeFone VIPx® Caregiver App

-Available exclusively to users of the LifeFone VIPx® system, this app allows loved ones to view the user’s location, receive notifications for button pushes, track steps, and check the device’s battery level––all from their smartphone.
+The app is available exclusively to users of the LifeFone VIPx system.
+It allows loved ones to view the user’s location, receive notifications for button pushes, track steps, and check the device’s battery level — all from their smartphone.

 LifeFone Medical Alert Systems Pricing